The Chronicles of Riddick (franchise): Riddick: Furya (TBA)

-Short films
+Short animated film

 The Chronicles of Riddick: Dark Fury (2004)

 Dark Fury, an anime-inspired made-for-DVD animated film, acts as a bridge between the live-action films of Pitch Black and The Chronicles of Riddick.
 It takes place shortly after Pitch Black and involves Riddick and the other two survivors of Pitch Black, Jack and Imam, and their run-in with a mercenary ship, as well as its captain who wishes to keep Riddick frozen as part of her collection of warriors from around the universe.
 It received mixed reviews.

 Video games

 The Chronicles of Riddick: Escape from Butcher Bay (2004)

 Escape from Butcher Bay is a video game based on the Riddick series, released for the Xbox and Windows PC.
 It acts as a prequel to Pitch Black, and involves Riddick's escape from the eponymous prison, Butcher Bay.
 It was well received and is often listed among the greatest video games.